08Aristodemus24/stream-data-analyses/notes.md

 If your primary goal is the simplest possible streaming solution on AWS, and you are open to using the AWS Boto3 SDK instead of the Kafka libraries, AWS Kinesis Data Streams (KDS) is the easier, fully serverless option with less complex networking.

+* Cassandra DB could be a viable option for storing real time data streamed from kafka

+Key characteristics of Cassandra include:
+NoSQL and Wide-Column Store: Cassandra is a non-relational database, meaning it doesn't use the traditional table-based relational model.
+Instead, it's a wide-column store, organizing data into keyspaces and tables with flexible schemas.
+Distributed Architecture: It employs a peer-to-peer architecture, where every node in a cluster is equal, eliminating single points of failure and enabling horizontal scalability.
+Data is partitioned and replicated across these nodes.
+High Availability and Fault Tolerance: Data replication across multiple nodes and data centers ensures continuous service even during hardware failures or planned downtime.
+Linear Scalability: Cassandra can scale horizontally by adding new nodes to the cluster without downtime, and it automatically redistributes data for load balancing.
+High Write Throughput: It is optimized for write-intensive workloads, making it suitable for applications requiring high-volume data ingestion, such as logging, metrics, and IoT data.
+Cassandra Query Language (CQL): Data management and interaction with Cassandra are performed using CQL, a SQL-like language.
+Use Cases: Cassandra is widely used in applications requiring immense scale, high availability, and real-time data processing, including e-commerce, content management, fraud detection, and IoT device management.

 # Articles, Videos, Papers:
 * using reddit api using python wrapper praw: https://praw.readthedocs.io/en/stable/getting_started/quick_start.html